jelvanricolcol/Ollama-MrJel/README.md

 - Use the n8n HTTP Request node.
 - Set the Authorization header as shown above.
-- Use the appropriate endpoint (e.g., `/v1/chat/completions`) and match OpenAI’s payload format.
+- Use the appropriate endpoint (e.g., `/v1/chat/completions`) and match Jelvan Ai’s payload format.

 ### 4. Available Endpoints

 - `/v1/auth/key` — Generate a new API key
-- `/v1/chat/completions` — Chat endpoint (OpenAI-compatible)
+- `/v1/chat/completions` — Chat endpoint (Jelvan Ai-compatible)
 - ... (add more as needed)

 ## Quick Start